If you’re anything like me, you’ve envied really beautiful homes with cute wood signs on the wall.

 - You can turn old pictures into wooden signs.
 There’s a neat trick and I’ll show you how at the end.

-- With cut vinyl stencils we can make reusable designs and artwork.
+- With cut vinyl stencils, we can make reusable designs and artwork.
 This means you can incorporate parts of one design into another, layer them, or even repeat them as a pattern.

-- I have a special technique that actually works to stop paint from bleeding at the edges of your design.
+- I have a technique that actually works to stop paint from bleeding at the edges of your design.

 (This tutorial assumes you’re making your own design, but if you already have a wood stencil that you’ve purchased, you can skip the first few steps and skip right ahead to how to stencil onto wood.)

-Like I mentioned above, if you’re missing a few things, don’t worry, because reading through the tutorial will probably help you decide which choices to make with picking out your paint and wood.
+As I mentioned above, if you’re missing a few things, don’t worry, because reading through the tutorial will probably help you decide which choices to make with picking out your paint and wood.

 - Something wood (could be pallet wood, a wood sign, scrap wood, or furniture like a painted dresser)